BryanWV/test/README.md

 # Uppsala Secure Learning and Control Lab Website

-This is the website of our research group at Uppsala University.
+This is the fork of the Uppsala University research group This is the website of our research group at Uppsala University

 This website is powered by Jekyll and some Bootstrap, Bootwatch.
 It was forked from Allan Lab, at Leiden University.